-1. "Agree 20.
-2. "Roadside stands and farm stands need to be differentiated. will crawl through it."
-If a small-holder grower wants to do an honesty box at the 21.
-Do you need to permit them, even the folks with a small end of his or her driveway, rock on.
-As long as that property amount, like subsistence farmers with a small overage for files a Schedule F if the owner wants to put up a 5,000 square sale? foot store with a coffee stand and pastry counter LET THEM!
-22. Don't we already allow for farm tours during the autumn 3.
-"Seasonal roadside stands" should be temporary so if the season?
-Let's celebrate farming by not turning farms into farming practice changes the ground can go back to Disneyland.
-Everything has its place, but to remain rural productive farm use. agricultural, we must not stray from that mission.
-4. 45% of food inflation is derived from big money interests - 23.
+- do not expand the rules.
+You give them a little crack and they will crawl through it." - 21.
+Do you need to permit them, even the folks with a small amount, like subsistence farmers with a small overage for sale? - 22.
+Don't we already allow for farm tours during the autumn season?
+Let's celebrate farming by not turning farms into Disneyland.
+Everything has its place, but to remain rural agricultural, we must not stray from that mission. - 23.
 Duh, what is the beef here??
-Are we gone squash the leaving Skagit families at a disadvantage when feeding their farmers??
-This is getting really corny children.
-Why not remove barriers to food by better 24 Easy access to healthy foods is good.
-Just don't gravel over facilitating u-pick options - lowering the cost for families and 24. more farmland to make parking areas. putting more money directly in the hands of farmers who 25 Enforce current rules have sucked up 100% increases in the cost of fertilizer (due to 26.
-Farm stands and u-pick are a reasonable and necessary part the bastard known as Putin) and increased fuel costs to run of viability for many farms, as well as providing an enjoyable their tractors? ; 45% of food inflation is due to the greed of activity for visitors and locals. large corporate interests.
-Remove barriers to food for Skagit Farm stands and U-pick are the proper use of Agritourism. families.
-Our farmers are also hit hard by doubled costs for 28.
-Farm stands are fine. fertilizer, petrol for their tractors and other operational costs.
-29. Farm stands will need to expand to support attracting Put more money directly in their pockets. moneyed tourists from Redmond and Sammamish.
-Skagit 5.
-Again, I would prefer a licensing system as indicated above.
-County businesses need more legal opportunities to separate Farm stands and U-pick are appropriate farming uses but these wealthy tourists from their money. need to be reviewed for traffic impacts, etc. 5,000 square 30.
+Are we gone squash the farmers??
+This is getting really corny... - 24.
+Easy access to healthy foods is good.
+Just don't gravel over more farmland to make parking areas. - 25.
+Enforce current rules - Farm stands and u-pick are a reasonable and necessary part of viability for many farms, as well as providing an enjoyable activity for visitors and locals. - 27.
+Farm stands and U-pick are the proper use of Agritourism. - 28.
+Farm stands are fine. - 29.
+Farm stands will need to expand to support attracting moneyed tourists from Redmond and Sammamish.
+Skagit County businesses need more legal opportunities to separate these wealthy tourists from their money. - 30.
 Farmers need to get the monitory benefit of crops.
-Local feet sounds way too big. residents buy a lot of food at farm stands, and you pick is 6.
-Agree cheaper.
-The quality of life is substantially better due to the 7.
-Agree farmers here 8.
-Agree.
-The more opportunities to earn income from the 31 Farmstands add value to residents and visitors alike, adding products of the farm the better for the farmer and the public.
-01. to farm incomes and allowing visitors a taste of the valley at a 9.
-Always good to relook and change reasonable price.
-10. another way to generate money for the county 32 Good law 11. change the rules and open up to all farms the chance to offer have a certain percentage of farm goods or base of goods be ± ± . more stands 55. from Skagit County. using off site geo names is increasing, like 12 Changes could be made to benefit the owner of the stand the 12. community that surrounds them.
-This is a case-by-case San Juan Salsa, it's made in Smokey Point the only connection situation and all should be heard.
-Some u-pick stands are the is using the name San Juan, Lopez Ice Cream is made in Anacortes. farm stands are a good idea, some Snow Goose on only income for small farmers and their job should not be fir island does carry foreign made goods, if they wanted to 10 made harder!
-WE SHOULD SUPPOR THEM! expand, I would limit out of county goods 13.
-Changes to the code to allow for more options other than U- 34.
-However, I would need to be better informed if that code is pick and seasonal usage impacting farmers bottom line 14.
-Continue to allow for farmstands and U-pick and keep parking 35.
-I agree with the current code, however, I think the sellers areas designated in proportion to acreage. should be required to have a state business license posted at 15.
-Current policy sounds reasonable the stand.
-There are literally dozens of farm stands in Skagit 16.
-Current rules seem fair.
-County where large amounts of cut flowers, produce, nursery 17.
-Current system seems to be working adequately and plants, and other farm products are soldway over the state providing a benefit to the farmer and public. guidelines for license requirement.
-18. Disagree 36.
-I am local and I enjoy this type of buying local and the amount 19. of people using them does not seem unseemly. ±). operations!
-37 I could provide a more flexible answer if I knew what kind of operations: 57. changes might be proposed.
+Local residents buy a lot of food at farm stands, and you pick is cheaper.
+The quality of life is substantially better due to the farmers here - 31.
+Farmstands add value to residents and visitors alike, adding to farm incomes and allowing visitors a taste of the valley at a reasonable price. - 32.
+Good law - 33. have a certain percentage of farm goods or base of goods be from Skagit County. using off site geo names is increasing, like San Juan Salsa, it's made in Smokey Point the only connection is using the name San Juan, Lopez Ice Cream is made in Anacortes. farm stands are a good idea, some Snow Goose on fir island does carry foreign made goods, if they wanted to expand, I would limit out of county goods - 34.
+However, I would need to be better informed if that code is impacting farmers bottom line - 35.
+I agree with the current code, however, I think the sellers should be required to have a state business license posted at the stand.
+There are literally dozens of farm stands in Skagit County where large amounts of cut flowers, produce, nursery plants, and other farm products are sold--way over the state guidelines for license requirement. - 36.
+I am local and I enjoy this type of buying local and the amount of people using them does not seem unseemly. - 37.
+I could provide a more flexible answer if I knew what kind of changes might be proposed.